 If we just look at the key ingredients, we see some changes have been made Since Plexus Slim was first created.
 Here's a quick comparison of old vs current ingredients:

-As can be seen, the big changes are the addition of mulberry fruit and Xylooligosaccharide and the removal of hoodia gordonii (they called it Oxypregnane steroidal glycoside).
-They also now call garcnia cambogia by it's proper name and not “citrin K.” The position of Chromium on the list has changed too.
+As can be seen, the big changes are the addition of mulberry fruit and Xylooligosaccharide and the removal of hoodia Gordonii (they called it Oxypregnane steroidal glycoside).
+They also now call garcinia cambogia by its proper name and not “citrin K.” The position of Chromium on the list has changed too.

 Where To Buy

 So where can people buy Plexus Slim?
-Because the company has a multi-level marketing (MLM) component to it, it's sold in stores like Walmart, GNC, Vitamin Shoppe, Costco, Target, CVS, Walgreens, korger, Food Lion or RiteAid.
+Because the company has multi-level marketing (MLM) component to it, it's sold in stores like Walmart, GNC, Vitamin Shoppe, Costco, Target, CVS, Walgreens, Kroger, Food Lion or RiteAid.